Error-331/code_tests/docs/bible/links.md

 The Gauntlet - July 31 (The law is convincing in bringing us to the Gospel; Law brings the knowledge of sin to sinners);

-Lawbreakers - August 1 (Never be afraid to take a sinner through the moral Law; Father, never let me fear anything but you.);
+Lawbreakers - August 1 (Never be afraid to take a sinner through the moral Law; Father, never let me fear anything but you);

+Marvelous Work - August 2 (Father, today, help me keep my eyes on you);